-The Trustee will monitor and engage with the investment managers about relevant matters (including matters concerning an issuer of debt or equity, including their performance, strategy, capital structure, management of actual or potential conflicts of interest, risks, social and environmental impact and corporate governance), through the Scheme's investment consultant.
-The Trustee will endeavour to hold the managers to account in relation to the exercising of these investment rights.
-The Trustee will make representations to their investment managers on specific issues where they see fit.
+The Trustee will monitor and engage with the investment managers about relevant matters (including matters concerning an issuer of debt or equity, including their performance, strategy, capital structure, management of actual or potential conflicts of interest, risks, social and environmental impact and corporate governance).

-Investment managers will be asked to provide details of their stewardship policy and engagement activities on at least an annual basis.
-The Trustee will, with input from their investment consultant, monitor and review the information provided by the investment managers.
-Where possible and appropriate, the Trustee will engage with their investment managers for more information and ask them to confirm that their policies comply with the principles set out in the Financial Reporting Council's UK Stewardship Code, and ask them to explain why their policies and/or voting activities are not in alignment with those of the Trustee if that should be the case.
+Investment managers will be expected to provide details of their stewardship policy and engagement and voting activities on at least an annual basis.
+The Trustee will monitor and review the information provided by the investment managers.
+Where possible and appropriate, the Trustee will engage with their investment managers for more information, ask them to confirm that their policies comply with the principles set out in the Financial Reporting Council's UK Stewardship Code, and ask them to explain why their policies and/or voting activities are not in alignment with those of the Trustee if that should be the case.